luisbebop/mission/vision.md

 Hypernet is:

 - a p2p network
-- - an anonymity layer
+	- an anonymity layer
-- - a public key crypto layer
+	- a public key crypto layer
-- - a messaging layer
+	- a messaging layer
 - a p2p filesystem
-- - a pub/sub system
+	- a pub/sub system
-- - a version control system
+	- a version control system
-- - a homomorphic crypto layer
+	- a homomorphic crypto layer
-- - an indexable database
+	- an indexable database
-- - a type system allowing applications to share data
+	- a type system allowing applications to share data
 - a p2p computing environment
-- - a sand box
+	- a sand box
-- - a system idle monitor
+	- a system idle monitor
+	- a method for remote code execution
-- - a compute fabric that forges emergent reliability from an inherently unreliable substrate
+	- a compute fabric that forges emergent reliability from an inherently unreliable substrate

 # What is the point?
 Hypernet is a replacement for the internet.
 The internet today looks a lot like a set of dumb terminals (browsers) connected to mainframes (data centers).
 While a centralized hub-and-spoke architecture might seem like nothing more than an uninteresting implementation detail, it's actually a detail that carries serious side effects.
 Those side effects can be mitigated using a distributed architecture instead, which is exactly what Hypernet offers.